-1. Within 60 days of the initial implementation of the Government's plan to enhance child care compensation, the parties will convene to ensure any additional government funding

-2. This may require the parties to reopen the locally negotiated agreements as it pertains to the child care positions targeted by Government for compensation increases.
+- 1. Within 30 days of a government announcement of new or enhanced programs to increase compensation for child care workers, the parties will convene to resolve how the program can be used to increase the compensation for eligible childcare positions, taking into account such factors as: - inequities experienced by employees covered by this collective agreement; - maintaining the integrity of the JJEP system; and - other factors as they may arise. - 2.
+This may require the parties to reopen the locally negotiated agreements as it pertains to the child care positions targeted by Government for compensation funding.